gholler-sopra/wrangler/wrangler-transform/docs/Wrangler-transform.md

 This will filter out records that have an `offset` of zero.

-Another example is where user may want to filter out input records containing a substring "YCES" in any of the records, in such case following filter may be used :
+Another example is where a user may want to filter out input records containing a substring "YCES" in any of the records.
+In such case, the following filter may be used :

 ```
   body.contains("YCES")
 ```

-This will filter out records that contains `YCES` anywhere in the body column from previous plugin stage.
+This will filter all records that contain "YCES" anywhere in their `body` column.

 ## Directives